cespedes/sqlvi/README.md

 - Displays SQL result as an Org-mode text table
 - Launches an editor for the user to see and modify the text table
 - After the editor finishes, it finds the altered rows
-- In a transaction, it inserts, updates, or drops rows from the database
+- In a transaction, it inserts, updates, or deletes rows from the database

 The SQL queries that `sqlvi` executes must be specified in the configuration file, and the first column must be unique and not null (typically the primary key).

 The header (first row) and the primary key (first column) should not be modified.
 When a row is modified, it executes an *update*.
-When a row is deleted, it executes a *drop*.
+When a row is deleted, it executes a *delete*.
 When the user inserts a new row, with the primary key empty, it executes an *insert*.

 ## Configuration file